 Dwight Thompson’s extensive community involvement includes his work on the Austin Salvation Army District Advisory Board, Vice-Chairmanship of the Capital Area Metropolitan Planning Organization from 2001-2006 and former Chairman of the Travis & Williamson County Alliance of Cities from 1999-2006.
 He is a past instructor at Boy Scouts Longhorn Council Merit Badge University, and is a Rotary Foundation Paul Harris Fellow.
 He is also a Leadership Arlington Graduate, and perhaps most notably the former Mayor of the City of West Lake Hills, Texas (1996-2006).
 Awards include the Westlake Chamber of Commerce Citizen of the Year in 2000 and the City of Arlington Texas Reserve Police Officer of the Year in 1981.

 Dwight has been married to Cathy Thompson for 24 years.
-They have two children, Sarah and John, who are both college students.
+They have two children, Sarah and John.

 Trisa Thompson serves as Vice President, Legal, for the Global Operations, Marketing and Product Groups.
 She is the founding co-chair of the Women’s Networking Group, W.I.S.E., at Dell, and also serves on the PRIDE Executive Board.
 She is also a member of the Board of the Dell Foundation.

 Trisa joined Dell in June 1998 from the Washington, D.C. office of Seyfarth, Shaw.
 Trisa was a partner with Seyfarth in its Government Procurement Law practice.
 She specialized in federal, state, and local procurement law and litigation.
 She joined Seyfarth directly out of law school in 1986.